Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 Especially when training with measurement steps $k >= 3$, this early stopping was important, because the highest accuracy has been reached almost after the first epoch, see @fnn-training-step-5.
 Extending the training beyond 100 epochs did not significantly improve accuracy as can be seen in @fnn-training-step-1.
 After training, the model's accuracy was evaluated by using the previously unseen test data.
-This configuration led to the model's successful differentiation between the two backend types, see @evaluation-ffnn.
+This configuration led to the model's successful differentiation between the two backend types, see @evaluation.

 #figure(
   grid(